tiserett/flight-tracking-repo/README.md

 Get info about flight by it's number, and then delete it from our structure.

 Everything is pretty simple, if you ever find it useful, feel free to use it all.

+{This text in curly braces was made only to earn experience in working with different branches}